 A strategy is a clear, prioritized set of goals and a path to achieve them.

 These goals are your representation of success.
-It’s worth spending time on them.
-You need to know what success looks like if you want to be successful.
+It’s worth spending time on them and writing them down.
+You - and your team - need to know what success looks like if you want to be successful.

 You also need to decide the path you will take to achieve these goals.
 There are often many viable paths, but it’s important to pick only one and communicate it to your team.
 If your team members are pulling in different directions then you’ll never reach your objective.